carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-pass-by-value.rst

 into class fields.
 The parameter is then moved with `std::move()`.

 Since `std::move()` is a library function declared in `<utility>` it may be necessary to add this include.
-The transform will add the include directive when necessary.
+The check will add the include directive when necessary.

   .. code-block:: c++